ulicious/hermes/README.md

 4. Disable setup and enable the required processing stages in `_run_workflow.py`.
 5. Run `python _run_workflow.py` again.

 All runner switches are disabled by default.
-Setup overwrites copied configuration and bundled input files when it is deliberately run again.
+Setup overwrites copied configuration files when it is deliberately run again.
+Input files that already match the published checksums are reused.

 ## Demo: minimal example